ByteSculptor07/QuilloNotes/README.md

 ### Install the pre-built app

-You can go to download Version 0.1 of the app [here](https://github.com/ByteSculptor07/QuilloNotes/releases/tag/v0.1) and install it on your device to test it.
+You can download the latest version of the app [here](https://github.com/ByteSculptor07/QuilloNotes/releases/latest) and install it on your device to test it.
 If you want to contribute, you should build the app from source.

 ### Build the app from source